Sales Reports: 5 Free Templates + Real Examples [2026] 2026

 Creating a clear and actionable sales report requires avoiding these common pitfalls.
 By focusing on relevant data, providing context, and ensuring accuracy, your reports can drive smarter decisions and better sales strategies.

-A sales report is a document that summarizes sales activities, performance, and trends over a specific period.
-It includes key metrics like revenue, units sold, and sales team performance to help businesses make data-driven decisions.
+A sales report is a document that summarises your business’s sales activities, performance, and trends over a specific period.
+It includes key metrics like revenue, units sold, conversion rates, and channel performance to help businesses make data-driven decisions.

 Automate & Scale Your Online Business with OneCart